tanjazlender/MicrobiomePrime/README.md

 cd MicrobiomePrime
 ```

-**2. Clean example data**
+**2. Clean example data (optional)**

-Skip this step if you want to run the provided example dataset.
+The provided example dataset can be **used to verify that MicrobiomePrime is working correctly**.
+Do not delete it if you plan to run the example.

-If you are analyzing your own dataset, it is recommended to remove the example data to free up space and start with a clean environment.
+If you are analyzing your **own dataset**, it is recommended to remove the example data to free up space and start with a clean environment.

 ```
 rm data/input_files/*
 rm -r data/generated_files/*